5 ASO Experiments to Understand the App Store

 or Soundcloud (title length: 26 characters)

-After testing and consulting some other experts in the app industry, the consent is that big brands relinquish on a longer app title to emphasize their brand recognition and to improve their click-through-rate, which gets higher the shorter your title is.
+Big brands use a longer app title to emphasize their brand recognition and to improve their click-through-rate.
+The CTR gets higher the shorter your title is.

-However, most App Store developers should definitely use up to 80 characters in their app title and include the most important keywords to maximize their visibility, as their brands might not be that recognizable yet.
+However, most App Store developers should definitely use up to 80 characters in their app title.
+Also, they include the most important keywords to maximize visibility, as their brands might not be so popular.

 What about the position of the keywords?
 Might that be one factor to influence the ranking of one specific keyword?